tbeeley/BorisBikes2/README.md

 ##Objectives

-To demonstrate an understanding of **Test Driven Development** (TDD), **Object-Oriented Programming** (OOP) and **Object-Oriented Design** (OOD).
+To explore and improve my knowledge of **Test Driven Development** (TDD), **Object-Oriented Programming** (OOP) and **Object-Oriented Design** (OOD).

 The aim was to create a simple system for managing Boris Bikes in London.
-The following classes were used, Bike, User, DockingStation, Van and Garage.
+I used the following classes: Bike, User, DockingStation, Van and Garage.
 I used a BikeContainer module in order to extract the common functionality.

 ##Technologies